Contact Us Today (424) 372-3112

 Step 6 – Perception vs. reality

-The last, and maybe the most important step in celebrity representation is for the defense lawyer to be able to navigate her own internal terrain during all the twists and turns of a celebrity prosecution.
+The last, and maybe the most important step in celebrity representation, is for the defense lawyer to be able to navigate her own internal terrain during all the twists and turns of a celebrity prosecution.
 She wants the public to perceive that she will succeed on behalf of her client.
-The public must grasp that she is tough and capable of returning the celebrity icon, unscathed, to the screen, stage or athletic fields.
+The public must grasp that she is tough and capable of returning the celebrity icon, unscathed, to the screen, stage, or athletic fields.
 She needs to be calm and sensitive to her client's fears and trepidations, something that is rarely required in a corporate or general entertainment transaction.

 Body language can also be critical.
 If the lawyer moves aside when her client sits down, that conveys the message that she wants to keep some distance from him.
-When in court, she should regularly consult with the client, to keep him informed, and to let everyone know that they have close, collegial relationship.
+When in court, she should regularly consult with the client to keep him informed and to let everyone know that they have a close, collegial relationship.
 It's totally appropriate for a lawyer to put her hand on the client's back while leading him through a phalanx of reporters and cameras while entering the courthouse.
 She must be his protector at all stages of the proceedings.

 Conclusion

-To get through a celebrity trial, one of my goals is to always remain calm, and to be the one person who everyone on the team can turn to as their fears mount and the outcome is uncertain.
+To get through a celebrity trial, one of my goals is always to remain calm, and to be the one person who everyone on the team can turn to as their fears mount and the outcome is uncertain.
 The lawyer needs to be confident, credible, and in control.

 A good sense of humor is also a must, especially for those days when you think your parents might have been right about you going to medical school.
 How the lawyer comes across in the media can often make or break the case and the client's career.

-*The article does not reflect the author's experiences with any particular client, but is a compilation of experiences gained from representing celebrity clients over a career of more than 38 years.
+*The article does not reflect the author's experiences with any particular client but is a compilation of experiences gained from representing celebrity clients over a career of more than 38 years.
 No inference is made or intended to reflect the author's experiences with any particular client.

 For the sake of simplicity, throughout this article, the lawyers will always be referred to as women, and the clients will always be referred to as men